AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 * Further, the activity is different during different times of day, and different days of week.
 And the behavior is not the same for both our user types.
 So campaigning at particular days, and times can provide better results.
 * Some routes are more frequented than the rest, and need special attention.

 This initial analysis provides a surface level picture of  the company's userbase.
-Some of the initial result for particular target cluster can be readily used for initial marketing, however, to make it successful, the analytics team must work in coordination with the marketing time, providing them base level information about specific stations or cluster whenever required.
+Some of the initial result for particular target cluster can be readily used for initial marketing, however, to make it successful, the analytics team must work in coordination with the marketing team, providing them base level information about specific stations or cluster whenever required.